maccuaa/NHL-Scraper/README.md

 ## Overview

-Side project I made for a school assignment.
+The aim of this project was to collect data that could be used for a school database assignment

-## Description
+## Details

 Node server that scrapes the [nhl.com](NHL) website for
   - Teams